manuti/main/docs/Config.md

 [<Back to Table of Contents](../README.md)
 ### CONFIG Settings

-MindsDB has caonfig variables that can be set by as environment variables or on script.
+MindsDB has config variables that can be set by as environment variables or on script.

 Here are some of the variables of general interest: